 busyloop routine calls

 which call various other routines.
 You can use filtering to restrict the graph

 only to data you are interested in.

 Use the Show stacks filter to restrict the view to call stacks that include some method or function.
-The graph will show the callers and callees of the function, that is, everything that calls the matching function, and everything it calls.
+The graph shows the callers and callees of the function, that is, everything that calls the matching function, and everything it calls.

 Suppose you own the code that implements the

 CPU-usage graph only to call stacks that involve the function